 Trust can be built and sustained by demonstrating two foundational attributes—delivering on the promise, all the time, with competence, and doing so with good intent.
 Competence refers to the ability to execute, to follow through on what you say you will do.
 Intent refers to the meaning behind a leader’s actions: taking action from a place of genuine empathy and true care for the wants and needs of stakeholders.
 To know more, please see the Deloitte study The value of resilient leadership.14

-The two foundational attributes of competence and intent can be demonstrated through four unique trust signals: humanity, transparency, capability, and reliability (figure 2).
-As shown, the trust signals of humanity and transparency demonstrate intent while capability and reliability show an organization’s competence.
-These trust signals, which have been statistically validated as significant contributors of trust for customers and employees, can be measured and, importantly for government, improved through specific actions and activities (figure 3).15 More importantly, our research further shows that the four trust signals are strong predictors of key constituent behavior, sentiment, and self-reported trust.16
+The two foundational attributes of competence and intent can be demonstrated through four unique trust signals: humanity, transparency, capability and reliability (figure 2).
+As shown, the trust signals of humanity and transparency demonstrate intent while capability and reliability show an organisation’s competence.
+These trust signals, which have been statistically validated as significant contributors of trust for customers and employees, can be measured and, importantly for government, improved through specific actions and activities (figure 3).15 More importantly, our research further shows that the four trust signals are strong predictors of key constituent behaviour, sentiment and self-reported trust.16

-By focusing on these four signals, governments can instill confidence and improve public trust:
+By focussing on these four signals, governments can instil confidence and improve public trust:

 A summary of the survey results can be found here.

-Surveys measuring trust tend to distill myriad citizen interactions and touchpoints into a single all-encompassing question: Do you trust the government?
+Surveys measuring trust tend to distil myriad citizen interactions and touchpoints into a single all-encompassing question: Do you trust the government?
 But government is not a monolith.